 Problems with Sleep Deprivation

-Before we jump straight into how exercise can help you sleep better, it's a great idea to look at the problems that a lack of sleep causes.
-That's the best way to understand the solutions exercise poses as best we can.
+Before we jump straight into how exercise can help you sleep better, it’s a great idea to look at the problems that a lack of sleep causes.
+That’s the best way to understand the solutions that exercise poses as best we can.

 Not getting enough sleep is seriously detrimental to every aspect of life, both in and out of your health.
 In addition, there is a range of issues that it causes, many of which you won’t even think of aside from just being tired.